hk-speedrunning/Silksong.DebugMod/README.md

 4) Open and close the game once so BepInEx can generate its initial files
 5) Download DebugMod and ModList from here: https://github.com/hk-speedrunning/Silksong.DebugMod/releases/latest
 6) Copy the DebugMod and Silksong.ModList folders into `BepInEx/plugins` in the game folder (overwrite files if asked)
-7) Install [Silksong.ModList](https://github.com/silksong-modding/Silksong.ModList) (same process as 5-7)
-8) This mod should not affect saves negatively, but it is a good idea to back them up anyway.
+7) This mod should not affect saves negatively, but it is a good idea to back them up anyway.
    Saves are located at `%AppData%/../LocalLow/Team Cherry/Hollow Knight Silksong`

 # Credits